Sheet music: 16th century

-Example of 16th century sheet music and music notation.
+Example of 16th century handwritten sheet music and music notation.
 Excerpt from the manuscript "Muziek voor 4 korige diatonische cister".

+The musical score of Ríu Ríu Chíu printed 1556 in Venice by Girolamo Scotto.

 Mechanical plate engraving was developed in the late sixteenth century.
 Although plate engraving had been used since the early fifteenth century for creating visual art and maps, it was not applied to music until 1581.
 In this method, a mirror image of a complete page of music was engraved onto a metal plate.
 Ink was then applied to the grooves, and the music print was transferred onto paper.
 Metal plates could be stored and reused, which made this method an attractive option for music engravers.
 Copper was the initial metal of choice for early plates, but by the eighteenth century, pewter became the standard material due to its malleability and lower cost.

 Plate engraving was the methodology of choice for music printing until the late nineteenth century, at which point its decline was hastened by the development of photographic technology.
 Nevertheless, the technique has survived to the present day and is still occasionally used by select publishers such as G. Henle Verlag in Germany.

 As musical composition increased in complexity, so too did the technology required to produce accurate musical scores.
 Unlike literary printing, which mainly contains printed words, music engraving communicates several different types of information simultaneously.
 To be clear to musicians, it is imperative that engraving techniques allow absolute precision.
 Notes of chords, dynamic markings, and other notation line up with vertical accuracy.
 If text is included, each syllable matches vertically with its assigned melody.
 Horizontally, subdivisions of beats are marked not only by their flags and beams, but also by the relative space between them on the page.
 The logistics of creating such precise copies posed several problems for early music engravers, and have resulted in the development of several music engraving technologies.